gotokazuki/rat-zsh/.github/README.md

 <!-- markdownlint-enable MD013 -->

 **Rat Zsh** is a minimal and lightweight **plugin manager for zsh**.
-built in Rust for speed and simplicity.
+Built in Rust for speed and simplicity.

 - 🚀 Installation with a single `curl` line
 - ⚙️ Configuration file in TOML (`$(rz home)/config.toml`)